openhab/openhab-docs/_addons_bindings/zwave/doc/benext/doorsensor_0_0.md

 # doorSensor Door Sensor
 This describes the Z-Wave device *doorSensor*, manufactured by *[BeNext](http://www.benext.eu/)* with the thing type UID of ```benext_doorsensor_00_000```.

+The device is in the category of *Door*, defining Door sensors.

 ![doorSensor product image](https://www.cd-jackson.com/zwave_device_uploads/223/223_default.png)